MTD777/MTD777/README.md

 ## I'm a Full time IT Pro, Student, geek! :computer: :green_book: :video_game:
-### I'm currently working in the field as an IT Specialist
+### I'm currently working in the field as an Network Administrator

 - 🌱 I’m currently learning Cloud Technologies Administration, Infrastructure and Security in AWS, Azure :cloud: Powershell and Bash cripting :memo: Python :snake:
 - 👯 I’m looking to collaborate with other IT professionals in the Networking and Security Industry
-- 🥅 2021 Goals: Obtain AZ-104, AWS Solutions Architect, automate everything!
+- 🥅 2022 Goals: Obtain AZ-104, AWS SysOps, automate everything!

 ### Connect with me: